What is Brown Rice Syrup?

 Substitute for other sweeteners

 Brown rice syrup makes an excellent substitute for many other sweeteners.
 Depending on the type of sweetener the ratio may vary.
-Below is a chart showing conversions and the benefits of choosing brown rice syrup vs another sweetener.
+Below is a chart showing conversions and the attributes of brown rice syrup vs other sweeteners.

 Why use brown rice syrup?